vapor/docs/4.0/docs/fluent/model.md

 The `@ID` should also be of type `UUID`.
 This is the only identifier value currently supported by all database drivers.
 Fluent will automatically generate new UUID identifiers when models are created.

-`@ID` has an optional value since unsaved models may not yet have an identifier.
+`@ID` has an optional value since unsaved models may not have an identifier yet.
 To get the identifier or throw an error, use `requireID`.

 ```swift
 let id = try planet.requireID()